 (born Leipzig 22 May 1813; died Venice 13 February 1883)

-With Beethoven, Wagner was one of the key composers in the history of music: just as Beethoven altered the course of music in the nineteenth century, so did Wagner for those who came after him.
+Wagner was one of the key German composers in the history of music.
+Just as Beethoven altered the course of music in the nineteenth century, so did Wagner for those who came after him.

 Without Wagner, the development of late nineteenth- and much twentieth-century music (Richard Strauss, Mahler, Schoenberg, Berg and Webern) would have been different.

 A towering European artistic figure, he was as active as a theorist and theatrical practitioner as he was a composer.
-He was astute at cultivating wealthy patrons to finance his plans – notably Ludwig II of Bavaria, who bankrolled the construction of the Bayreuth Festival Theatre and which is still active today as the major centre for Wagner performance.
+He was astute at cultivating wealthy patrons to finance his plans – notably Ludwig II of Bavaria, who bankrolled the construction of the Bayreuth Festival Theatre and which is still active today as the major centre for performances of Wagner’s operas.

 Wagner's Musical Style